Jennie Denney, AMFT | Therapist in San Clemente, CA

-I work with clients in San Clemente, Dana Point, San Juan Capistrano, Mission Viejo, and surrounding areas of South Orange County.
-I also offer telehealth therapy throughout California.
+I provide in-person therapy in San Clemente for clients throughout Dana Point, San Juan Capistrano, Mission Viejo, and South Orange County.
+Telehealth therapy is available throughout California.

 Jennie Denney, AMFT #153029